Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Rabu, 3 Desember 2025 00.32.51 UTC
+- WIB: Rabu, 3 Desember 2025 01.46.34 UTC
-- WITA: Rabu, 3 Desember 2025 01.32.51 UTC
+- WITA: Rabu, 3 Desember 2025 02.46.34 UTC
-- WIT: Rabu, 3 Desember 2025 02.32.51 UTC
+- WIT: Rabu, 3 Desember 2025 03.46.34 UTC

 Kutipan Inspiratif:
-"Success is no accident.
-It is hard work, perseverance, learning, studying, sacrifice and most of all, love of what you are doing or learning to do."
+"My task, which I am trying to achieve is, by the power of the written word, to make you hear, to make you feel--it is, before all, to make you see."

-Kategori: success
+Kategori: inspirational